voucherifyio/voucherify-openapi/docs/reference-docs/LOYALTIES-API-Loyalty-Campaign-Object.md

 | expiration_date | <p>Defines the conditions for the expiration date of a tier.</p> Any of: [Balance Drop](#balance-drop), [Custom](#custom) |

 ## Points in Period
-#### Defines the Points in Period expiration mechanism for loyalty tiers.
+<p>Defines the Points in Period expiration mechanism for loyalty tiers.</p>

 | Attributes |  Description |
 |:-----|:--------|